sfc-gh-mkobel/na_spcs_hybrid/README.md

 ALTER APPLICATION PACKAGE na_spcs_python_pkg ADD PATCH FOR VERSION v2 USING @spcs_app.napp.app_stage/na_spcs_python;
 ```

-### Testing on the Provider Side
+### Testing on the Provider/Consumer Side

 #### Setup for Testing on the Provider Side
-We can test our Native App on the Provider by mimicking what it would look like on the
-Consumer side (a benefit/feature of the Snowflake Native App Framework).
+We can test our Native App on the Provider by mimicking what it would look like on the Consumer side (a benefit/feature of the Snowflake Native App Framework).
+This is really helpful when debugging your application and when you only have one account with which to work.

 To do this, run below SQL commands .
-This will create the role,
+This will

+* create a role
-virtual warehouse for install, database, schema,  VIEW of the TPC-H data, and
+* virtual warehouse for install
+* database
+* schema
+* A Hybrid Table which will store your portfolio (includes sample INSERT too)
-permissions necessary to configure the Native App.
-The ROLE you will use for this is `NAC`.
+* Permissions necessary to configure the Native App (Granted to the `NAC` role)

 ```sql
 USE ROLE ACCOUNTADMIN;